17. Packages

 Example: 'MyPackage.src.commands'

-:param submodules: tuple of submodule names
+:param submodules: tuple of submodule names; CAUTION: if there

 """